krtek4/presentations/functionnal_php/blog.md

 global or shared state, thus reducing complexity a lot.

-Testing is made easier, you don't have to mock a lot of dependencies or create big ass objects, you just need to pass the arguments you function need.
+Testing is made easier, you don't have to mock a lot of dependencies or create big ass objects, you just need to pass the arguments your function need.

 A functional style also often result in writing small and self-contained functions used later as building blocks for bigger functionality, resulting in clearly decoupled code